-Today we’re going to review the wide fitting Hoka Speedgoat 4 for women.
+Today we’re going to review the wide fitting women’s Hoka Speedgoat 4.
 We gave a pair of these running shoes to one of our friends, Michelle, just after they launched.
-Over the next few weeks she subjected them to a severe pounding, on and off road.
+Over the next few weeks, she subjected them to a severe pounding, on and off road.

-Our criteria was pretty strict: treat them mean!
+Our criteria were pretty strict: treat them mean!
 And she did.
 Her running routes took her over rocky ground, hard packed trail, soft mud and roads.

 What did she think of them?